-A standard suite of command-line utilities useful in working with Mharness files is included.
+A suite of command-line utilities useful in working with column-formatted ASCII data files, such as those used by Mharness, is included.
 These programs are in the same folder as the other executable files: the subdirectory /bin of the installation.
-If the MHarness setups script has been sourced as described in "Running MHarness", you should be able to run any of the utilities at the UNIX command prompt, similar to the way you run MHarness.
-For example, source code included
+If the MHarness setups script has been sourced as described in "Running MHarness", you should be able to run any of the utilities at a command prompt, similar to the way you run MHarness.
+For example, utilities man pages